telerik/kendo-ui-core/docs/api/javascript/dataviz/diagram/connection.md

 ### from `kendo.dataviz.diagram.Shape`
 The shape, if any, that the connection originates from.

+### sourceConnector `kendo.dataviz.diagram.Connector`
+The connector, if any, that the connection originates from.

+### targetConnector `kendo.dataviz.diagram.Connector`
+The connector, if any, that the connection points to.

 ### to `kendo.dataviz.diagram.Shape`
 The shape, if any, that the connection points to.